 National University’s master in public administration offers courses that introduce students to various aspects of working in the public sector.
 One of the required courses focuses on urban planning, which had direct relevance for a project Van Hooser worked on with a developer in Redding.
-Her Leadership in the 21st Century class also helped her as the city adopted a new management approach.

 “We’ve got a change in leadership at the city of Redding and they’re moving towards a team-based management style, which is very new for governments,” she says.
 “I was able to study about that and the effects of how you implement it.
 I’m on the leadership team here to help that happen.”

 Van Hooser is one of the more than 22 million government employees in the United States.
 Approximately 14.5 million people work for local government, 5 million for state government, and 2.8 million for the federal government, according to the U.S. Bureau of Labor Statistics.

 What Can I Do With a Public Administration Degree?

 Many students might wonder, “What can I do with a public administration degree?”
 A degree in public administration prepares you to pursue careers in the public sector, which can include local, state, and federal government, as well as other public agencies and nonprofit organizations.
 “Public administration is a discipline of understanding and learning about public management,” says Kenneth Goldberg, academic program director for NU’s bachelor and master of public administration programs.
 “Public administration teaches students about managing government, which is different than the for-profit sector.
 Although we generate income by collecting taxes, we know our job is not to generate income for stockholders or anything like that.”